consuelaziza/thrice-client/README.md

 Login: As a user I can login to the platform so that I can see my favorite closets
-Logout: As a user I can logout from the platform so no one else can use it Add sell items: As a user I can add an item so that I can sell it List of other members: As a user I want to see the other closets so that I can choose one I want to purchase from Search other users: As a user I want to search other closets byn catagory Add to favorites: As a user I want to add other users to favorite(or follow) so that I can go back to that users closet.
+Logout: As a user I can logout from the platform so no one else can use it Add sell items: As a user I can add an item so that I can sell it List of other members/items: As a user I want to see the other closets so that I can choose one I want to purchase from

 Backlog
+Search other users: As a user I want to search other closets by catagory Add to favorites: As a user I want to add other users to favorite(or follow) so that I can go back to that users closet.
 User profile:
 Sell to Thrice: if you want to sell to thrice we will then refurbish the item and sell it ourselves either as newly designed item or only slightly upgraded.
 Connect with local seamstresses/seamsters/tailors: The ability to connect with Thrice as a seamstress/seamster/tailor and monetize your skills making new items with old clothes.
 This program will be called Thrickle so(sew) you can make a nickle with Thrice.